mdlacasse/Owl/docker/README.md

       - /tmp/owl:/app
 networks: {}
 ```
 This will run the service in a container.
-Just point your browser to http://localhost:8501 to access the `Owl` interface.
+Just point your browser to http://localhost:8501 to access the Owl user interface.
-Everything will run locally and safely through a container on your computer.
+Owl will run locally and safely through a container on your computer.

 #### Alternate running route
 Another route is to run the container directly from the command line,